 So in honor of all superheroes i’m making super-moist muffins.
 These muffins have a light lemony flavor that pairs unbelievably well with the sweet tartness of raspberries.

 I hope you don’t mind my latest berry and muffin obsessions.
 It’s just that the possibilities are endless!
 I can tell you right now i’ve got another 5 muffin ideas running through my mind.
 I may spring another muffin on you soon.
 It’ll be good though, I promise.

 Muffins and coffee are happiness in the form of breakfast.
+Especially if those muffins are cloud-like soft, light like an angel food cake and studded with raspberries.
 I am one of those people that can’t eat the same thing every single day.
 This girl needs a little variety!
 And these muffins are perfect for that.
 Today’s muffins are exploding with juicy raspberries!
 Not just a few pieces here and there.
 These lemon raspberry muffins mean business.

 We’re keeping today’s list of ingredients simple.
 Things that are probably already sitting in your kitchen.

 Substitutions: I’m using all purpose flour for this recipe.
 You can replace half the quantity of all purpose flour with whole wheat to make this muffin even lighter.
 Canola, vegetable, or corn oil can be substituted in place of the coconut oil.
 For this recipe I used 1/2 cup of greek yogurt and 1/2 cup of light sour cream.
 It resulted in an amazingly moist and light texture.
 You can use one or the other if you like.
 Thats totally up to you.
 Also, individually frozen raspberries can be used instead of fresh.
 No need to defrost.
 Just toss them in.